Sam Tarry: Parliamentary career

-Tarry was elected to represent Ilford South at the 2019 general election with a majority of 24,101 votes.
-It has been a safe seat for the Labour Party since 1997.
+At the 2019 general election, Tarry was elected to Parliament as MP for Ilford South with 65.6% of the vote and a majority of 24,101.

 Tarry was appointed to the Transport Select Committee, on which he has been credited as being a "passionate advocate for public ownership".
 In this role, he called for introduction of a death in service payment scheme for London transport workers.
 He also joined the Socialist Campaign Group of left-wing Labour MPs.

-Tarry said in 2019 that "There are people associated with the Labour Party who have sought to exploit the issue [of antisemitism] just because they don't agree with Jeremy Corbyn over an issue of foreign policy."
+Prior to his election in 2019 Tarry said "There are people associated with the Labour Party who have sought to exploit the issue [of antisemitism] just because they don't agree with Jeremy Corbyn over an issue of foreign policy".
 The Jewish Labour Movement criticised this remark as underplaying the issue of antisemitism in the Labour Party under Jeremy Corbyn.
-In response Tarry said that he was "clearly referring" to Mike Gapes who held the seat prior to himself.
-He further stated, "As someone who has worked with many interfaith groups and organisations, including Searchlight and Hope not Hate, specifically to fight antisemitism and racism, this is something I care deeply about and would never seek to downplay."
+In response Tarry said that he was "clearly referring" to Mike Gapes who held the seat prior to him.
+He further stated, "As someone who has worked with many interfaith groups and organisations, including Searchlight and Hope not Hate, specifically to fight antisemitism and racism, this is something I care deeply about and would never seek to downplay".

 During the 2020 Labour leadership election campaign Tarry said that Keir Starmer would have to show how he would appeal to northern seats that had abandoned Labour, given that he was a "North London lawyer" and had opposed Brexit.
 Tarry subsequently supported Rebecca Long-Bailey in the leadership contest.